Kodluyoruz-Istanbul-React-Native/TurgutKurt/WeekTwo/README.md

-# React Native Example Login Screen
+# React Native Example Navigation

-Login Page made using formik and yup
+React navigation is used the in this project

 ![Lorem Picsum](./src/assets/gif/weektwo.gif)